Last Updated on by Karl

 On the flip side, it seems sellers were increasingly migrating to M&A firms in 2020 – the difficult trading environment helped drive this, as sellers looking to exit did not want to leave value on the table during a time of uncertainty.
 FE International saw a hattrick in performance over the year.
 The M&A advisory firm saw record-high levels of SaaS, e-commerce and content acquisitions in 2020, including a 40% increase in SaaS acquisitions.
 Plus, according to Technology M&A: 2021 Outlook, they also saw a significant increase in the average amount of offers per deal.
 “There was an overwhelming demand for businesses above the $10 million mark, averaging about six to eight qualified offers per deal (and many more unqualified, which contributed to the higher exit multiples achieved across the board.)”

-MicroAcquire did not publish a market report for us to draw accurate data from to discuss types of businesses sold in 2020.
-However, they published on their website that they have sold just over 300 businesses to date, and their CEO Andrew Gazdecki recently tweeted, “In other news, @microacquire passed $450,000 in ARR.”
+MicroAcquire did not publish a market report for us to draw accurate data from to discuss types of businesses sold.
+However, they published on their website that they have sold just over 500 businesses to date, and their CEO Andrew Gazdecki recently tweeted, “In other news, @microacquire passed $450,000 in ARR.”
 (Again, however, this is all from buyer subscription fees).

-Flippa did not publish a report detailing 2020 deal data, nor has any information been posted on their social channels.
+Flippa did not publish a report detailing any deal data, nor has any information been posted on their social channels.

 Who Are Their Buyers?